Who is eligible for Child & Family Well-Being grants?

 Does the Endowment make grants to public schools?

-How much will the Endowment contribute in a Child Care grant for a capital project?
+How much will the Endowment contribute in a Child and Family Well-Being grant for a capital project?

 Such grants typically cannot exceed 5 percent of the total project cost, and 60 percent of funds necessary for the project must already be committed before the Endowment will award a grant.